deflect-ca/banjax/PSEUDOCODE_DESCRIPTION.md

 ### The `auth_request` endpoint that Nginx talks to

-Nginx `proxy_pass`es to banjax, which makes a decision (Allow, Challenge, NginxBlock, or IptablesBlock) based on the requested host and the client IP.
+Nginx `proxy_pass`es to banjax, which makes a decision (Allow, Challenge, NginxBlock, or IptablesBlock) based on the requested host, the client IP, and the client User-Agent.
 In pseudocode, banjax's decision-making works like this:

 ```python
 if has_valid_password_cookie():